rahultripathioo41/weatherApp/README.md

 Future Enhancements:
     Add a forecast feature for the next 5 days Implement geolocation to fetch weather based on the user's current location

+->To use this project you need to create your own API key from visualCrossing.com and and store it in the API_key variable in data.js